Bar and Bat Mitzvah at PSJC: Teens and Adults

 In order to become familiar with the basic outline of Shabbat morning services and the life of the synagogue community, B’nai Mitzvah students (along with an adult family member) should attend services, either at Junior Congregation or the main service, at least 30 times during the two years prior to the Bar/Bat Mitzvah date.
 At least half of service attendance must be in the main sanctuary.

 A few months prior to Bar/Bat Mitzvah, students will meet with the Rabbi to prepare a D’var Torah.
 It’s never too early, though, to begin studying one’s Torah portion!
 The Rabbi also works with individuals to discuss ways you and your family and friends can participate more fully in the service on the day of the Bar/Bat Mitzvah.
-From reading Torah, leading parts of services, creating readings, there are many opportunities to participate.
+From reading Torah, leading parts of services, and creating readings, there are many opportunities to participate.
 Rabbi Carter is also happy to walk through the service with you to help you and your family better understand service itself.
 A child’s Bar/Bat Mitzvah is a wonderful opportunity for all in the family to learn.

 Rabbi Carter will happily assist a family in finding a suitable tutor to help prepare for this day.
 PSJC tutors range in experience and skills and can work with students to learn their haftarah, Torah reading, elements of the service, and supplementary Jewish knowledge.
 Families arrange fees and tutoring schedule on a one-on-one basis with their tutor.